Mountain fjord landscape symbolizing bridging divides

 What Leaders Get From This Approach

-Business-first deliverables that de-risk adoption and show measurable value.
+Business-first deliverables that de-risk adoption and keep the human impact in view.

 Clear Ownership